suncoast-devs/handbook/curriculum/fundamentals/javascript/assignments/designing-tic-tac-toe.md

 Features to consider:

+- [ ] Game should be played on the same computer.
 - [ ] As a user, I should be able to see a tic-tac-toe board.
 - [ ] As a user, the game should alternate turns, between `X` and `O`.
 - [ ] As a user, I should be able to click in a square and play either `X` or `O`, respective of the turn.